spryker/spryker-docs/docs/dg/dev/ai-assistants-getting-started-guide.md

 - Simplify the selected code fragment.
 - Generate tests for the selected code fragment.
 - IO interaction.
+- Code generation.

-### Code completion tool
+### Code completion tool using GitHub Copilot

 GitHub Copilot can generate suggestions based on the existing code inside your project.
-The video screenshot will show how it works:
+The screenshot below will show how it works:

-### Describe the selected code fragment
+### Describe the selected code fragment using GitHub Copilot

 GitHub Copilot can explain the code fragment.
 The screenshot below will show this in action:

-### Generate doc blocks for the selected code fragment
+### Generate doc blocks for the selected code fragment using GitHub Copilot

 GitHub Copilot can generate doc blocks for a method, as well as add comments to the code.
 The screenshot below will show this in action.

-### Fix syntax bugs for the selected code fragment
+### Fix syntax bugs for the selected code fragment using GitHub Copilot

 GitHub Copilot can suggest how to fix syntax bugs in the method.
 The screenshot below will show an example:

-### Simplify the selected code fragment
+### Simplify the selected code fragment using GitHub Copilot

 GitHub Copilot can refactor a code fragment.
 The screenshot below will show this in action:

-### Generate tests for the selected code fragment
+### Generate tests for the selected code fragment using GitHub Copilot

 GitHub Copilot can generate tests for the selected code fragment.
-Video below will show the example:
+The screenshot below will show the example:

-### IO interaction
+### IO interaction using GitHub Copilot

 You can interact with GitHub Copilot using prompts.
 An example is in the screenshot below.

-In the next example, you'll see how to generate transfer definition XML code using GitHub Copilot IO interaction mode.

 ### Generate tests using Qodo

-Alternatively, tests can be generated using the Qodo tool (formerly CodiumAI).
+Alternatively, tests can be generated using the Qodo tool (formerly Codium).
 Qodo offers more flexible configuration options and a wider range of test scenarios compared to GitHub Copilot.
 The example is in the screenshot below:

 ### Code generation using Cursor